Benjamin-Loison/YouTube-operational-API/README.md

 ## Install your own instance of the API:

-1. If not already hosting a website, run in a terminal:
+1. If not already hosting a website ([click here](https://github.com/Benjamin-Loison/YouTube-operational-API/wiki#install-your-own-instance-of-the-api-on-a-nginx-web-server) if you prefer nginx), run in a terminal:

 ### On Linux (Ubuntu, Debian and Mint):